1amir-talaat/discover-egypt/README.md

 ## Acknowledgments
 Special thanks to our school mentors and team members for their dedication and support in bringing this project to life.

----

-## Contact Information
-For any inquiries or further information about this project, please contact us at:
-- Email: discoveregypt.project@example.com

----
 **This project was created as part of a school assignment and is intended for educational purposes.**